Axway/api-builder-docs/content/en/docs/developer_guide/flows/flow_nodes/logger_flow_node.md

 The `level` parameter refers to the level at which the output logs would be logged.
 You can pick from the following log levels: error, warn, info, debug and trace.

-{{% alert title="Caution" color="danger" %}}The output logs would be only visible when the configured level is greater than or equal to the application's config logLevel in order of most-to-least verbose: trace, debug, info, warn, error.
+{{% alert title="Note" color="primary" %}}The output logs would be only visible when the configured level is greater than or equal to the application's config logLevel in order of most-to-least verbose: trace, debug, info, warn, error.
 For more information, see [logLevel](/docs/developer_guide/project/configuration/project_configuration/#loglevel).{{% /alert %}}

 #### Outputs